Betty Haig: Racing

 The first race Haig entered was the Junior Racing Drivers Club Speed Hill Climb Chalfont St Peter in 1934, which she ran with her recently acquired Singer Nine Le Mans, registration AKV 795.
-That same year she and Lambert entered the Rallye Paris - Saint-Raphaël Féminin.
+That same year she and Joyce Lambert entered the Rallye Paris - Saint-Raphaël Féminin.
 The duo completed the race, and Haig's report to Singer on the car's performance earned her factory support for return to the event in 1936, which she drove solo but suffered a gearbox failure during the race.

 Haig's first appearance at an event held on a racing track was in 1935 at the JCC High Speed Trials, where she drove her Aston Martin.

 In 1936 Haig won a gold medal for finishing first in the Olympic Rally held in conjunction with the 1936 Summer Olympics.
 Haig used a six-cylinder Singer Nine Le Mans in the race, and was accompanied by co-driver Lambert.

 On 7 May 1938 Haig was injured at Brooklands, but not while driving.
 A Delage had caught fire while at speed and as driver Joseph Paul tried to exit the track his car was struck by the Darracq driven by A. C. Lace, sending the burning Delage through the fencing and down into the off-track area.
 Haig was among eleven injured.
 There was also one death.

 Beginning in the late 1940s, Haig worked as a journalist, authoring articles and race reports for popular magazine Motor Sport.

 Later years

 In the post-war years, beginning in the 1950s, Haig tended to favour club events and hillclimbs over the larger events.

 She made regular appearances at Goodwood, among other locations, through the 1950s.
 During this period Haig was also driving open-wheeled single-seaters, racing a Cooper 1000 in 1950 and a Cooper 500 the next year.

 She won the National Ladies Hillclimb Championship two years running in 1960 and 1961 in a Coventry-Climax powered Lotus Seven.
 Haig held the Ladies’ hillclimb record at Prescott for six years.

 In 1966 Haig and photographer Guy Griffiths established the Historic Sports Car Club (HSCC).

 Haig was also a charter member of such clubs as the Frazer Nash car Club and the Porsche Club of Great Britain.

 In her later years Haig resided at Shellingford House, a former vicarage, in Shellingford, Oxfordshire.
 She lived there with her frequent co-driver and long-time companion Barbara Marshall until the latter's death in early 1977.